run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/change/configuration/generate-reports-charts-panel-change.md

 4. Set the filters as needed and click on “Create”;

-5. It’ll be presented the chart request for change by service, according to the filters selected.
+5. It’ll be presented the chart of changes by service, according to the filters selected.

 !!! tip "About"